 Because of its simplicity, low cost, and lack of complexity, Mantis BT is an obvious solution for any small or medium-sized business.

-Trac, besides being a bug tracking tool, has a slew of other features.
+Trac, besides being a bug tracker, has a slew of other features.
 It is both a wiki-based bug reporting system and a project management solution.
 From a design standpoint, Trac takes a simple approach while not sacrificing any important features.

 If you use Trac, you can create project roadmaps, milestones, and even customize the bug reporting system to meet your needs.
 When you combine this with deep integrations, you have a solid bug reporting and tracking system that can help you streamline the entire process.

-The Bug Genie is a free open-source bug tracking tool that is based on open-source technologies.
+The Bug Genie is a free open-source bug tracker that is based on open-source technologies.
 A comprehensive bug tracking system, feature requests, and customer feedback management tool all help to improve the product development process.
 Because of all its features, this program combines defect and project management capabilities.

 One of Bug Genie’s bug tracking features is the ability to design custom transition screens for each process.
 You can also personalize the bug reporting and tracking system.
 Custom text input fields, custom status fields, multiple choice drop-down sections, bug status fields, and many other features are available.

 Redmine, like Trac, is an open-source bug tracker and project management tool that is accessible via the web.
 It is entirely free to use.
 To help you manage bugs efficiently, time tracking, wikis, calendars, bug reporting, and other features are available.

 Redmine is far more than a bug tracking system.
 Development teams all over the world use it to keep track of and manage their development projects.
 It is well-suited to agile and scrum workflows because of its characteristics.
 Some consider it a viable alternative to JIRA and Microsoft Project due to the similarities it offers.